 Eggnog Lattes are the cozy, warm Christmas drink that smells and tastes like the holidays in a glass.
 Skip the coffee shop and make this latte recipe at home with real eggnog instead of flavored syrup for a creamy, frothy espresso drink for winter!

 Lattes are my favorite coffee drink, and this Eggnog Latte is the dreamiest on Christmas morning or a chilly afternoon.
-If you’ve tried the Starbucks Eggnog Latte, you’ll love this recipe.
+If you’ve tried the Starbucks eggnog latteon your latest drive-thru adventure, you’ll love this recipe.
 This 5-ingredient recipe is super simple and doesn’t requite any fancy barista equipment!

 Ingredients for Eggnog Lattes